 3.3 Calculation of Early Termination Payment.
 If an Early Termination Date has been designated, the Non-Defaulting Party will calculate its Gains, Losses and Costs resulting from such termination in accordance with the following: (i) "Gains" will mean an amount equal to the net present value of the economic benefit (excluding Costs), if any, resulting from the termination of the Non-Defaulting Party's obligations under all Transactions, determined by comparing (A) the value of the remaining energy to be delivered under each Transaction (based on the Anticipated Usage for the remainder of the applicable Transaction Term and regardless of whether such energy is supplied by EESI or the applicable Utility) at the EESI Energy Price(s) under each such Transaction had it not been terminated (the "Contract Value") to (B) the same quantities of energy at the relevant market prices for the remaining Transaction Term (the "Market Value"); (ii) "Losses" will mean an amount equal to the net present value of the economic loss (including Costs), if any, to the Non-Defaulting Party resulting from the termination of its obligations with respect to each Transaction, determined by comparing the Contract Value to the Market Value; and (iii) "Costs" will mean brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by the Non-Defaulting Party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace each Transaction, and attorneys' fees, if any, incurred in connection with enforcing its rights under this Agreement.
-An annualdiscount rate of [__]% over the then current rate [yield] on the [30 year] U.S. Treasury bond will be used to calculate any net present value.
-The Non-Defaulting Party will aggregate all of its Gains, Losses and Costs into a single amount by: (i) netting out (A) all amounts that are due to the Defaulting Party, plus, at the option of the Non-Defaulting Party, any cash or other form of security then available to the Non-Defaulting Party, plus any or all other amounts due to the Defaulting Party under this Agreement against (B) all amounts that are due to the Non-Defaulting Party, plus any or all other amounts due to the Non-Defaulting Party under this Agreement, so that all such amounts shall be netted out to a single liquidated amount (the "Early TerminationPayment") payable by one Party to the other.
-If such calculation results in a net Loss to the Non-Defaulting Party, the Defaulting Party shall owe that amount to the Non-Defaulting Party, and if such calculation results in a net Gain to the Non-Defaulting Party, the Non-Defaulting Party shall owe that amount to the Defaulting Party.
-[SHOULD THERE BE INTEREST ON THE ETP?]
+An annual [__]% over the then current rate [yield] on the [30 year] U.S. Treasury bond.will be used to calculate present value under this provision.
+The Non-Defaulting Party will aggregate all of its Gains, Losses and Costs into a single amount by: (i) netting out (A) all amounts that are due to the Defaulting Party, plus, at the option of the Non-Defaulting Party, any cash or other form of security then available to the Non-Defaulting Party, plus any or all other amounts due to the Defaulting Party under this Agreement against (B) all amounts that are due to the Non-Defaulting Party, plus any or all other amounts due to the Non-Defaulting Party under this Agreement, so that all such amounts shall be netted out to a single liquidated amount (the "Early Termination Payment").
+If such calculation results in a net Loss to the Non-Defaulting Party, the Defaulting Party shall owe that amount to the Non-Defaulting Party, and if such calculation results in a net Gain to the Non-Defaulting Party, no payment shall be owed by either Party.
+Each Party has the obligation to mitigate the damages it may sustain as result of an Event of Default on the part of the other Party hereunder.

 3.4 Market Value Determination.
 To determine "Market Value," the Non-Defaulting Party may consider, among other things, settlement prices of applicable NYMEX power futures contracts, quotations from leading dealers in energy swap contracts and other bona fide third party offers (including any tariff rate available for a return to Utility service), all adjusted for the length of the remaining Transaction Term and differences in transmission costs and volume.
 An adjustment will also be made, if appropriate for comparison purposes, such that the price contained in any applicable replacement transaction or other determination reflects the Accounts' load factors.
 A Party will not be required to enter into any replacement transaction in order to determine an Early Termination Payment.